1973–74 Arsenal F.C. season: Season summary

 After the previous season, Mee believed that a rebuild was necessary and let go of several key players.
 Captain Frank McLintock, age 34, moved to Queens Park Rangers with whom he finished a close second in the league in 1975-76.
 George Graham also departed, becoming Tommy Docherty's first purchase as Manchester United manager.
 Steve Burtenshaw, Mee's assistant, resigned just a few weeks into the season after losing the trust of the players and joined Queens Park Rangers.
 Brian Chambers from Sunderland was the only incoming transfer.

 Arsenal began the season with 3-0 victory over Manchester United, but followed it up with two home losses and a 0-5 away loss to Sheffield United.
 Although Arsenal had a few decent performance including a 4-0 win over Norwich City (who had done the double over them the previous season), Arsenal continued to struggle in the league.
-Their cup prospects didn't fare much better, as they lost to Tranmere Rovers in a second round League Cup tie and knocked out of the FA Cup in a fourth-round replay against Aston Villa.
+Their cup prospects did not fare much better, as they lost to Tranmere Rovers in a second round League Cup tie and knocked out of the FA Cup in a fourth-round replay against Aston Villa.

 The season had few silver linings.
 Liam Brady broke into the first team and benefited from playing with Alan Ball in the midfield.
 However, in the last match of the season which also brought Brady's first goal, Ball broke his leg in a tackle.